Adaptive Token Sampling For Efficient Vision Transformers: Experiments

 \subsection{Comparison with state-of-the-art}

-We compare the performances of our adaptive models, which are equipped with the ATS module, with state-of-the-art vision transformers for image classification on ImageNet-1K \cite{deng2009imagenet}.
-Table.\ref{tab:sota} shows the results of this comparison.
-We incorporate our ATS module into the stages 3 to 11 of the DeiT-S \cite{deit} model.
-We also integrate our ATS module into the \(1^{st}\) to \(9^{th}\) blocks of the \(3^{rd}\) stage of CvT-13 \cite{cvt} and CvT-21 \cite{cvt}.
-We fine-tune the models on the ImageNet-1K train set.
-For more details, please refer to the supplementary material.
-As it can be seen, our ATS module decreases the GFLOPs of all vision transformer models without adding any extra parameters to the backbone model.
-For the DeiT-S+ATS model, we observe a $37\%$ GFLOPs reduction with only $0.1\%$ reduction in the top-1 accuracy.
-For CvT+ATS series, we can also observe a GFLOPs reduction of about $30\%$ with $0.1-0.2\%$ reduction in the top-1 accuracy.
-Comparing the Vision Transformers with ATS to DynamicViT \cite{dynamicvit} and HVT \cite{HVT}, which add additional parameters to the model, our approach achieves a better trade-off between accuracy and GFLOPs.
+We compare the performances of our adaptive models, which are equipped with the ATS module, with state-of-the-art vision transformers for image and video classification on the ImageNet-1K \cite{deng2009imagenet} and Kinetics \cite{kinetics-400, kinetics-600} datasets, respectively.
+Tables~\ref{tab:imagenet}-\ref{tab:k600} show the results of this comparison.
+For the image classification task, we incorporate our ATS module into the stages 3 to 11 of the DeiT-S \cite{deit} model.
+We also integrate our ATS module into the \(1^{st}\) to \(9^{th}\) blocks of the \(3^{rd}\) stage of CvT-13 \cite{cvt} and CvT-21 \cite{cvt}, and into stages 1-9 of the transformer module of PS-ViT~\cite{psvit}.
+We fine-tune the models on the ImageNet-1K training set.
+We also evaluate our ATS module for action recognition.
+To this end, we add our module to the XViT~\cite{xvit} and TimeSformer~\cite{bertasius2021space} video vision transformers.
+For more details, please refer to the supplementary materials.